rfshelley/Documentation/device-type-developers-guide/tiles-metadata.rst

         state "power", label: '${currentValue} W'
     }

-The Device Handler needs to send an event for the ``"power"`` attribute somewhere:
+The Device Handler needs to send an Event for the ``"power"`` attribute somewhere:

 .. code-block:: groovy